Stochastic Quadratic Dynamic Programming: Convergence analysis of SQDP

 Plugging \eqref{indchypreformulatedsto} into \eqref{eqconv1bisfutures} we obtain

 It remains to show that

-The relation \eqref{alsoconvnotinsnisddp} above can be proved using Lemma 5.4 in \cite{guilejtekregsddp} which can be applied since (A) relation \eqref{mainisddp} holds (convergence was shown for the iterations in $\mathcal{S}_n$), (B) the sequence $(\mathcal{Q}_t^k)_k$ is monotone, i.e., $\mathcal{Q}_t^k \geq \mathcal{Q}_t^{k-1}$ for all $k \geq 1$, (C) Assumption (H2) holds, and (D) $\xi_{t-1}^k$ is independent on $( (x_{n}^j,j=1,\ldots,k), (\mathcal{Q}_{t}^j,j=1,\ldots,k-1))$.\footnote{Lemma 5.4 in \cite{guilejtekregsddp} is similar to the end of the proof of Theorem 4.1 in \cite{guiguessiopt2016} and uses the Strong Law of Large Numbers.
-This lemma itself applies the ideas of the end of the convergence proof of SDDP given in \cite{lecphilgirar12}, which was given with a different (more general) sampling scheme in the backward pass.} Therefore, we have shown (i).\\
+The relation \eqref{alsoconvnotinsnisddp} above can be proved using Lemma 5.4 in Guigues et al. (2020) which can be applied since (A) relation \eqref{mainisddp} holds (convergence was shown for the iterations in $\mathcal{S}_n$), (B) the sequence $(\mathcal{Q}_t^k)_k$ is monotone, i.e., $\mathcal{Q}_t^k \geq \mathcal{Q}_t^{k-1}$ for all $k \geq 1$, (C) Assumption (H2) holds, and (D) $\xi_{t-1}^k$ is independent on $( (x_{n}^j,j=1,\ldots,k), (\mathcal{Q}_{t}^j,j=1,\ldots,k-1))$.\footnote{Lemma 5.4 in Guigues et al. (2020) is similar to the end of the proof of Theorem 4.1 in Guigues (2016) and uses the Strong Law of Large Numbers.
+This lemma itself applies the ideas of the end of the convergence proof of SDDP given in Girardeau (2015), which was given with a different (more general) sampling scheme in the backward pass.} Therefore, we have shown (i).\\